 You might think your messages are private, but without proper regulations, they can be accessed without your knowledge.
 Imagine if someone could read your diary without asking — that’s how many feel about the FBI's current powers.
 Your personal information should be protected, and this bill aims to ensure that your privacy is respected.

 In our digital world, where communication happens online, the implications of this bill are vast.
-If passed, it would mean that law enforcement agencies would need to justify their need to access your messages, similar to how they would need a warrant? to search your home.
-This could lead to more accountability and transparency in how your data is handled.
+If passed, it would mean that law enforcement agencies would need to justify their need to access your messages, similar to how they would need a warrant to search your home.
+However, the bill's provisions have been criticized as largely cosmetic, with many arguing that they do not provide meaningful safeguards against abuse.

 What's Being Done